 Choose Fresh Greens

 A perfect tossed green salad—balanced, satisfying, well-dressed—is a mark of a great cook.
-When salads get overlooked or treated as an aside, it shows.
-But a perfectly made salad, with fresh greens and homemade dressing, can make a meal.
+When salads get overlooked or treated as an aside, it shows, but a perfectly made salad, with fresh greens and homemade dressing, can make a meal.
 Take a moment to learn the principles of a good salad and take your next bowl of mixed greens towards perfection.

 Start with fresh-cut lettuces for the best green salads.
 Look for seasonal varieties: tender mache in early spring, peppery watercress as summer... warms up, arugula and oak-leaf lettuces as long as it doesn't get too hot, and chicories in the fall.
-Learn more about lettuce in general and lettuce varieties:

-Since a tossed salad tends to be mainly the greens, their freshness and taste is paramount.
+Since a tossed salad tends to be mainly the greens, their freshness and taste are paramount.
 Be sure to taste the lettuce or other greens before proceeding—nothing ruins a salad quicker than overly bitter or tannic greens.Continue to 2 of 5 below.

 02 of 05